 Get answers for the most frequently asked questions about the Enginius price optimization module.
 For a quick overview, we suggest you check the introductory video first.

-The price optimization module in Enginius is based on the The Gabor–Granger method to determine the price for a new product or service.
+The price optimization module in Enginius uses the Gabor–Granger method to determine the price for a new product or service.

 To download the Enginius tutorial in pdf format: (1) Follow the link below.
 It will open an example data set, then (2) Click on the link in the upper-left corner of the screen.